 We also utilize the Ready North Carolina Curriculum, to provide our students with instruction that is directly aligned with the North Carolina Standard Course of Study.
 This curriculum uses a problem solving-based approach that strengthens students’ learning muscles and builds conceptual understanding through reasoning, practice, and productive discussion using real-world scenarios.

-Our educators supplement their personalized classroom instruction with iReady Learning, an online instructional resource that assists educators in supporting student growth and grade-level learning. iReady is uniquely designed to provide scaffolded support that meets the needs of all students, especially struggling learners.
+Our educators supplement their personalized classroom instruction with iReady Learning in grades K - 4th and IXL Learning for grades 5 and up.
+Both are online instructional resources that assist educators in supporting student growth and grade-level learning. iReady is uniquely designed to provide scaffolded support that meets the needs of all students, especially struggling learners.

-For students who need support above and beyond what is occurring as part of the Core Instruction outlined above we provide the following resources:
+For students who need support above and beyond what is occurring as part of the Core Instruction outlined above we provide small group interventions provided by our Intervention Team.

 ASSESSING STUDENT LEARNING